jo-collier-engineering/joyful-events/README.md

 - **Coming up with punny app names for the project**

 The project demonstrates not just technical competency, but also consideration for real-world users, maintainable code architecture, and attention to detail that goes beyond basic requirements.

-## 🚀 Future Improvements

-### Backend Proxy for Apple Music Previews
-Currently, audio previews only work for Spotify tracks due to CORS restrictions on Apple Music's preview URLs.
-A future enhancement would be to implement a backend proxy service to:
-- Fetch Apple Music preview audio files server-side
-- Serve them through the backend with proper CORS headers.
-This would require a Node.js/Express backend endpoint like `/api/proxy-audio?url=...` to bypass cross-origin restrictions.

 ## 🤝 Contributing